elementary/website/docs/learning-the-basics.md

 * New Private Browsing Window
 * Math operations (example: 23 * 5)

-To open the Applications Menu with the keyboard, press <kbd>⌘</kbd> + <kbd>space</kbd>.
+To open the Applications Menu with the keyboard, press <kbd>Ctrl</kbd> + <kbd>Space</kbd>.

 #### Indicators {#indicators}
 On the right side of the panel are icons called Indicators.
-These tell you of the current status of your session, i.e. your network connections, battery power, sound input and output, notifications, etc. Selecting an indicator exposes more information and related actions.
+These tell you of the current status of your session, i.e. your network connections, battery power, sound input and output, notifications, etc. Selecting an indicator exposes more info and related actions.

 A middle click or three finger tap on an indicator will present you with the following quick actions:

 * Sound: Toggle the mute state of the primary output device
-* Bluetooth: Toggle the Enabled/Disabled the primary bluetooth device
+* Bluetooth: Toggle the primary Bluetooth device on/off
-* Power: Hide/Show the percentage of battery remaining
+* Power: Hide/show the remaining battery percentage
 * Notifications: Toggle Do Not Disturb mode
 * Session: Show the shutdown dialog

 ### The Dock {#the-dock}
 At the bottom of the screen is the Dock.
-It contains your favorite apps well as any apps that are currently open.
+It contains your favorite apps well, as currently open ones.

 ![The Dock](../images/docs/learning-the-basics/dock.png)